The UN emblem.

 - Javier PÚrez de CuÚllar (1981-1991): A Peruvian diplomat.
 Again, not very much to say.

 - Boutros Boutros-Ghali (1991-1996): Formerly Egyptian Foreign Minister.
 Noted for his funny name, love of French culture (he was later Secretary-General of La Francophonie) and ignoring the Rwandan Genocide.
 Oops.
 A failure to do fix dysfunction in the UN anything even after the Genocide was over and everyone had taken their lumps earned him the ire of the United States, which led an effort to "do him in" (in the unfortunate wording of one of the American diplomats responsible for the move).
-An alternative interpretation is that US found he was too much a critic towards them (specifically some I-am-the-biggest-contributor,-so-you-OWE-me-a-special-treatment-and-should-always-do-the-things-my-way-or-I-will-keep-my-money! tendancies) and managed to get rid of him.
+An alternative interpretation is that US found he was too much a critic towards them (specifically some Screw Your Rules, I Donate The Most Money! tendancies) and managed to get rid of him.
+So far the only one-term Secretary-General.

 - Kofi Annan (1997-2006): A Ghanaian UN civil servant before his election.
 Probably the highest-profile Secretary-General since Hammarskj÷ld, elected in the wake of the removal of the disgraced Boutros-Ghali.
 Annan was at first expected to complete the "African" term (to 2001) started by Boutros-Ghali, but despite some snafus (like the aforementioned Oil-for-Food thing), Annan was well-liked and effective enough to win a second term.
 He made wide use of the Secretary-General's power of the "bully pulpit", drawing attention to neglected issues.